New Hampshire Route 101

 New Hampshire Route 101 (NH 101) is a state-maintained highway in southern New Hampshire extending from Keene to Hampton Beach.
 It is the major east–west highway in the southern portion of the state.
+Most of its eastern portion is a major freeway linking the greater Manchester area to the Seacoast Region.
+At 95.189 mi in length, NH 101 nearly spans the entire width of southern New Hampshire.